-Only stockholders of the Company or their duly authorized proxies may attend the Annual Meeting.
+Only stockholders of the Company or their duly authorized proxies as of April 17, 2023 (the "Record Date") may attend the Annual Meeting.
 Proof of ownership of our shares must be presented in order to be admitted to the Annual Meeting.
-If your shares are held in the name of a bank, broker or other nominee and you plan to attend the Annual Meeting in person, you must bring a brokerage statement, the proxy card mailed to you by your bank or other nominee or other proof of ownership as of April 18, 2022 (the "Record Date"), to be admitted to the Annual Meeting.
+If your shares are held in the name of a bank, broker or other nominee and you plan to attend the Annual Meeting in person, you must bring a brokerage statement, the proxy card mailed to you by your bank or other nominee or other proof of ownership as of April 17, 2023, to be admitted to the Annual Meeting.
 Otherwise, proper documentation of a duly authorized proxy must be presented.
-This proof can be a brokerage statement or letter from a bank, broker or other nominee indicating ownership on the Record Date, a proxy card, or a valid, legal proxy provided by your bank, broker or other nominee.
+This proof can be a brokerage statement or letter from a bank, broker or other nominee indicating ownership as of the Record Date, a proxy card, or a valid, legal proxy provided by your bank, broker or other nominee.

-If you do not have proof of ownership and valid photo identification, you will not be admitted to the Annual Meeting.
-Please also note that the use of cell phones, smartphones, pagers, recording and photographic equipment and/or computers is strictly prohibited at the Annual Meeting.
+If you do not have both proof of ownership and valid photo identification, you will not be admitted to the Annual Meeting.
+Please also note that the use of cellphones, recording and photographic equipment and/or computers is strictly prohibited at the Annual Meeting.
 No recording of the Annual Meeting is permitted, including audio and video recording.